-- Parents/carers, with their child, will meet with the class teacher and the SENCo to decide on the interventions and support to be put in place as well as the expected impact on progress and development.
-This will be recorded on a 'My Plan' with a date to review the plan.
-The date for review will depend on the level of need present. - The My Plan will clearly identify the areas of needs, the desired outcomes, the support and resources provided, including any teaching strategies or approaches that are required and when the My Plan will be reviewed.
-A copy of this will also be attached to the pupil's profile on SIMS. - The support and intervention provided will be selected to meet the outcomes identified for the pupil, based on reliable evidence of effectiveness and will be provided by staff with appropriate skills and knowledge. - The My Plan will usually involve a contribution by parents/carers to reinforce learning at home. - Where appropriate, the My Plan will detail the support from other agencies and how this will support the pupil in achieving the desired outcomes. - Parents/carers will then be formally notified by letter when it is decided to provide a pupil with SEN support (although parents/carers should have already been involved in the assessment of need). - So, if it is agreed that a pupil requires SEN support, all parties meet and develop a My Plan detailing the support which will bring about the next part of the cycle - - The class teacher remains responsible for working with the pupil on a daily basis and will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching. - The SENCo will support the class teacher in the further assessment of the pupil's needs, in problem solving and advising on the effective implementation of support. - The class teacher is responsible for the daily implementation of the plan and will contribute to
+- Parents/carers, with their child, will meet with the class teacher and the SENDCo to decide on the provision and support to be put in place as well as the expected impact on progress and development.
+This will be recorded on an IEP or a school based plan, where appropriate with a date to review the plan.
+The date for review will depend on the level of need present. - The IEP or the school based plan will clearly identify the areas of needs, the desired outcomes, the support and resources provided, including any teaching strategies or approaches that are required and when the My Plan will be reviewed. - The support and provision provided will be selected to meet the outcomes identified for the pupil, based on reliable evidence of effectiveness and will be provided by staff with appropriate skills and knowledge. - The IEP or school based plan will usually involve a contribution by parents/carers to reinforce learning at home. - Where appropriate, the IEP or school based plan Plan will detail the support from other agencies and how this will support the pupil in achieving the desired outcomes. - Parents/carers will then be formally notified by letter when it is decided to provide a pupil with SEND support (although parents/carers should have already been involved in the assessment of need). - So, if it is agreed that a pupil requires SEND support, all parties meet and develop an IEP or a school based plan detailing the support which will bring about the next part of the cycle -

+- The class teacher remains responsible for working with the pupil on a daily basis and will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and provision and how they can be linked to classroom teaching. - The SENDCo will support the class teacher in the further assessment of the pupil's needs, in problem solving and advising on the effective implementation of support. - The class teacher is responsible for the daily implementation of the plan and will contribute to the IEP or a school based plan as a working document